 7. Bead Board Ceiling

-I’m crazy about the nostalgia, simple lines, and texture of beaded board anything, and on a kitchen ceiling?
-Yum…for me, it just whispers I’m not fancy yet I’m fabulous.
+I’m crazy about the nostalgia, simple lines, and texture from beaded board anything.
+On a kitchen ceiling?
+BOOM.
+It just whispers I’ve no need for fancy when I’m this fabulous.

 9. Black & White & Natural